 Qualifying for Solar Panels

+The last and probably most important thing to consider is whether you qualify for solar.
 Not everyone is in a place in their life where they can get solar.
 For some, this is a question of being able to afford solar.
-However, most can’t get solar because their home doesn’t qualify.
+However, most can’t install solar because their home doesn’t qualify.

 Ensuring the home qualifies is a necessary part of determining the right time to go solar.
-Several different things can make or break a home for a solar install.
+Several different things can make or break a residential solar installation.